All you need to operate Hall Pass is a computer with an Internet connection, a scanner, and a badge printer.

 Implementation is quick and easy.
 All you have to do is plug in the Hall Pass equipment and log into the Hall Pass Web site using an assigned user name and password.
 It only takes a few minutes for the system to load the software, after which Hall Pass is ready to go.

-Following installation of the system, Hall Pass is billed as a subscription service at an affordable, predictable monthly cost.
+Following the installation of the system, Hall Pass is billed as a subscription service at an affordable, predictable annual cost.
+Accepted methods of payment are Check, Credit Card, or ACH.

 The person doing the screening will see a red “Fail” light on the computer screen, plus the offense record and photograph associated with the match to verify that it is the same person as the visitor.
 The system will generate alerts to designated school officials and law enforcement agencies via cell phone, email and/or text messaging based on the procedures your school or district establishes.